Artist Bio

 To which I unravel and unbecome.

-The ideas in Carmen Nihilo prepare us to the next album, Carmen Silentii (Song of Silence), where the end has indeed come.
-We now find ourselves far into the distant future, (“without a soul or a voice” as the poem clarifies!) where all life has vanished, and the universe has turned into a cold, silent abyss (hence Silentii).
-From this future, we look back with bittersweet nostalgia, combined with subtle dissapointment, at all complex life and languages and culture that ever existed.
+The ideas in Carmen Nihilo prepare us for the next album, Carmen Silentii (Song of Silence), where the end has indeed come.
+The protagonist now finds himself far into the distant future, (“without a soul or a voice” as the poem clarifies!) where all life has vanished, and the universe has turned into a cold, silent abyss (hence Silentii).
+From this future, he looks back with bittersweet nostalgia, and slight disappointment, at all complex life and languages and culture that ever existed.

-Musically, the album features rich impressionist textures combined with early modernism, with subtle bebop inflections.
+Musically, the album features rich impressionist textures combined with early modernism, with bebop inflections.

 Carmen Silentii.

-Without a soul or a voice, a chant
+Without a soul or a voice, a silent chant,

 |

-Carmen Silentii, the end of everything, leaves us wishing for a second life, or at least a new beginning, leading way to the next album, Carmen Temporis (Song of Time).
+Carmen Silentii, the end of everything, leaves the protagonist wishing for a second life, or at least a new beginning, leading way to the next album, Carmen Temporis (Song of Time).
 Carmen Temporis is ultimately about remorse and disdain for the present.
 The music hopes and calls for a reboot, for a better start.
-Accordingly, this time we go backwards in time, first returning to childhood, and then further back, to the singular beginning of the universe.
-Once we get there “It's almost time!
+Accordingly, this time the protagonist goes backwards in time, first returning to his childhood, and then further back, to the singular beginning of the universe.
+Once he is at the origin point, “It's almost time!
 It's almost time!", the last song exclaims!
 It's almost time for a new beginning, a new chapter in life.
 A better universe.
 Time to repair, and to be reborn.

 Carmen Temporis